thewoodfish/Tic-Tac-Toe/readME.md

 ...
 ```

-3. **Make Network data access change**: Ink! plays a pivotal role in this project.
+3. **Make Network data access change**: ink! plays a pivotal role in this project.
 A user submits their DID and an application's DID to the contract to enforce data access restrictions or allowances.

 ```js
 // JavaScript Code